 Click "Thumbnails" in the Disc menu.
 A page of thumbnails of clips on the disc appears.
 Each thumbnail page displays up to 12 thumbnails.
-Like the thumbnails in the unit's GUI screens (see page 70), the thumbnails display several information items, including index picture changed marks, S marks, clip flag icons, and lock icons.

 When multiple pages exist, you can switch pages by clicking << (back five pages), < (back one page), > (forward one page), or >> (forward five pages).